 The documentary feature, Discovery of Cape St. Francis (CSF), starts in a time and a place when the world was filled with seemingly endless, and still unknown, perfect waves.
 There were only the discovered breaks of California and Hawaii making headlines in the burgeoning arena of surf filmmakers lead by Bud Browne, Jon Severson, the founder of Surfer magazine, and Bruce Brown to follow.

 Every surfer’s dream in the 1950’s was to explore foreign places and find a wave that’d never been ridden.
 In this year of 2018, we take a look back to simpler times when the world was still large.
 To learn our history so we can better understand our future.
-The Endless Summer is “the sport’s best and best-known movie,” writes Matt Warshawof The Encyclopedia of Surfing.
-It set the dream of a never-ending search for sun and surf, firmly in our minds.
+The Endless Summer is one of the most beloved and influential documentaries of all time–“A perfect movie,” said the New Yorker.

 On a closing note, CSF meets up with the worldʼs best surfers to learn how The Endless Summer influenced their surfing and inspired them to give their lives to the sport.
 We also meet up with ‘tastemakers’ of pop culture and examine The Endless Summer’s impact beyond the surf world.
 How could one idea first, then one film, next, transform so many?